JordanChandler1/lookup/README.md

 The request then waits on a shared semaphore for an open request slot.
 On started, requests slots are initialize at the web service's gate limit.
 When a slot becomes available, the requestor() receives this slot and the slot beconmes unavailable to other requestor()s.
 When requestor()s complete the request, the request slot is released.
 In this way, lookup_get prevents web service overruns.
 The client should not receive a status code 429 if lookup_client is the only user of the web service.
 If 429's are received, lookup_get handles it by rolling back the request so it can be retried by other threads.

-The requestor then issues the request.  lookup-server returns a a JSON response payload that indicates if the item was found (in inventory as an example).
+The requestor then issues the request.  lookup-server returns a JSON response payload that indicates if the item was found (in inventory as an example).

 The request handling is dictated by the HTTP status code returned by the web service.